mikepatel/NBA-Web/README.md

 ### Web app
 #### Virtual environment
-1. Create a new virtual environment using pipenv
+1. Create a new virtual environment using pipenv (navigate to specific directory)
 ```
 pipenv --python 3
 ```